Closing the Gaps: Embedding Equity into Climate Policy and Infrastructure Decisions

 Explore examples of equity-informed policy shifts

-Develop a draft Climate Equity Roadmap and Action Plan, identifying areas for improvement, key actions, potential working groups, and consultation steps
+Develop a draft Climate Equity Roadmap and Action Plan for your community.

 Leave with tools and frameworks to support implementation